UnpackData vs Airtable: Tools on Any Data, vs Spreadsheet DB

 What is Airtable?

-Airtable is a collaborative database platform that looks like a spreadsheet but behaves like a database.
-Teams create “bases” (databases) with typed fields, linked records, views (grid, Kanban, calendar, gallery), and automations.
-It’s widely used for project management, content operations, CRM, and inventory tracking, especially by teams that don’t have a SQL database.
+Airtable is a collaborative spreadsheet-database.
+Teams create “bases” (databases) inside Airtable with typed fields, linked records, views (grid, Kanban, calendar, gallery), and automations.
+Data lives inside Airtable’s platform.
+It’s widely used for project management, content operations, CRM, and inventory tracking, particularly by teams that want a multi-user-editable spreadsheet with structure.

 Feature Comparison